Biographies of the greatest mathematicians are in separate files by birth year:

 Ya'qub `Abu Yusuf' ibn Ishaq al-Kindi (803-873) Iraq

-Al-Kindi (called Alkindus in the West) wrote on diverse philosophical subjects, physics, optics, astronomy, music, psychology, medicine, chemistry, and more.
+Al-Kindi (called Alkindus or Achindus in the West) wrote on diverse philosophical subjects, physics, optics, astronomy, music, psychology, medicine, chemistry, and more.
 He invented pharmaceutical methods, perfumes, and distilling of alcohol.
 In mathematics, he popularized the use of the decimal system, developed spherical geometry, wrote on many other topics and was a pioneer of cryptography (code-breaking).
+(His work with code-breaking also made him a pioneer in basic concepts of probability.)
 (Al-Kindi, called The Arab Philosopher, can not be considered among the greatest of mathematicians, but was one of the most influential general scientists between Aristotle and da Vinci.)
 He appears on Cardano's List of 12 Greatest Geniuses.
 (Al-Khowârizmi and Jabir ibn Aflah are the other Islamic scientists on that list.)

 Al-Sabi Thabit ibn Qurra al-Harrani (836-901) Harran, Iraq